doersino/excessivelyadequate.com/README.md

 Now `git add .`, `git commit ...`, and `git push`.

-For running Jekyll locally, execute the following command (it should work just fine with the system-provided Ruby – should this change, just get a more up-to-date Ruby distribution from Homebrew):
+For running Jekyll locally, first install Bundler (which should work just fine with the system-provided Ruby – should this change, just get a more up-to-date Ruby distribution from Homebrew):

 ```
-sudo gem install bundler jekyll
+sudo gem install bundler
 ```

-Then define the following aliases in your `~/.bashrc` and use them from now on:
+Then define the following aliases in your `~/.bashrc` and use them from now on (note that the environment variable `JEKYLL_NO_BUNDLER_REQUIRE=true` must be set on my system in order to run Jekyll for some reason, I've got no idea why but I know it shouldn't be this way):

 ```
-alias jekyllinstall='bundle install --path ./vendor/bundle'  # the --deployment flag also uses ./vendor/bundle, but requires a Gemfile.lock, which in the case of a Jekyll upgrade will not be current
+alias jekyllinstall='bundle config set --local path "vendor/bundle"; bundle install'
-alias jekyllreinstall='rm Gemfile.lock; bundle install --path ./vendor/bundle'
+alias jekyllreinstall='rm Gemfile.lock; bundle config set --local path "vendor/bundle"; bundle install'
-alias jekyllserve='bundle exec jekyll serve'
+alias jekyllserve='JEKYLL_NO_BUNDLER_REQUIRE=true bundle exec jekyll serve'
-alias jekyllservei='bundle exec jekyll serve --incremental'
+alias jekyllservei='JEKYLL_NO_BUNDLER_REQUIRE=true bundle exec jekyll serve --incremental'
 ```

 Finally, run `jekyllinstall` and `jekyllserve`.